Get a free, no obligation personal loan quote with rates as low as 9.99%

 How much does it cost to refinance?

 The cost of refinancing your car loan will depend on your exact financial circumstances and your lender.
-That said, the more common costs come in the form of interest added if you extend your loan term.
+That said, the more common costs come in the form of application fees, interest added if you extend your loan term, and penalty fees for breaking your existing car loan early.

 How soon can you refinance?